iancoralogix/multi-cloud-terragrunt-filesystem/README.md

 ## Cross-Cloud Interactions

 Cross-cloud interactions, as needed in specific scenarios, are well-facilitated by Terragrunt.
-This repository features an example of interactions between Google Cloud Platform (GCP) and Amazon Web Services (AWS) under the `project-delta` of the `sre-projects` directory.
+This repository features an example of interactions between Google Cloud Platform (GCP) and Amazon Web Services (AWS) under the `project-o11y` of the `sre-projects` directory.
 The specific configuration can be found [here](https://github.com/iangrunt/multi-cloud-terragrunt-filesystem/tree/main/gcp/sre-projects/project-delta/iangrunt/aws-data).

 ## Collaborating with Gruntwork